ag143/workshop/Az Fundamentals/notes_mistake.md

 Your company is planning to move from an on-premises environment to Azure.
 Azure will only use PaaS solutions.
 You need to deploy the required Azure environment for this.
 Solution: Take advantage of Azure App Service and have Microsoft SQL Server installed.
 - **Yes**
-- Azure App Service is a fully managed platform and platform service (PaaS) for building, deploying, and scaling web apps.
-Azure App Service allows you to quickly build, deploy, and scale web apps and APIs.
-You can use .NET, .NET Core, Node.js, Java, Python, PHP running inside a container or on Windows or Linux
+- You can use .NET, .NET Core, Node.js, Java, Python, PHP running inside a container or on Windows or Linux

 Which solution should You use to assess whether your Azure environment meets security regulatory requirements?
 - Azure Security Center